carvel-dev/carvel/content/blog/kapp-boxes-and-lines.md

 What is [kapp](/kapp)?
 Kapp is a deployment CLI within the Carvel tool suite for Kubernetes that helps manage resources in bulk.

 In this demo, Garrett Cheadle, a Carvel maintainer, covers a high level overview of the kapp deploy command, which is a fairly complete, common kapp workflow.
 The process can be separated in four stages: Setup, Change Calculations, Pre-apply Checks, and Apply.

+**Note: This post talks about the internal workflow that kapp follows during a deploy command.**

 ![Full diagram](/images/blog/full-boxes-and-lines.png)